IBAN country format

 - Whether the MOD97-10 checksum is valid.

-- It does not confirm bank connectivity, sanctions status, fraud risk, payment readiness, or payment success.
+- They do not confirm bank reachability, payment readiness, or payment success.

 Switzerland SEPA context